The Difference Between ICF Accreditation And ICF Membership

 It should be renewed every 3 years.

-Benefits of the ICF accreditation:
+Benefits of the ICF credential:

 • Display an ICF badge which validates a rigorous coach training and a satisfactory level of coaching,